pulumi/docs/content/docs/reference/pkg/gcp/monitoring/notificationchannel.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
     <dd>{{% md %}}An authorization token for a notification channel.
-Channel types that support this field include: slack
+Channel types that support this field include: slack  **Note**: This property is sensitive and will not be displayed in the plan.
 {{% /md %}}</dd>

     <dt class="property-optional"